dgoldman30/Chess-Engine/README.md

 ## Main Class

 The `Main` class is the entry point of the program.
-It initializes the chess board, performs a search for the best move using the minimax algorithm and then executes that move.
+It initializes the chess board, performs a search for the best move using the minimax algorithm, and then executes that move.

 ## Board Class